AnujaLawankar/Tech-blog-MVC/README.md

 3. Developers can also delete and update their blogs or posts if they are login.

-4. Developers can also singup if they want to login andthey are not registered.
-They can first signup and then login themself.
+4. Developers can also sign up if they want to login andthey are not registered.
+They can first sign up and then login themself.

 ## Table of Contents